DinoChiesa/Apigee-Java-WsSec-Signature-2/README.md

 | `issuer-name-style`      | optional.
 One of {`SHORT`, `SUBJECT_DN`}.
 Used only if the signed document includes a KeyInfo that wraps X509IssuerSerial.
 See the description under the Sign callout for further details. |

-The result of the Validate callout is to set a single variable: wssec_valid.
+The result of the Validate callout is to set a single variable: `wssec_valid`.
 It takes a true value if the signature was valid; false otherwise.
 You can use a Condition in your Proxy flow to examine that result.
 If the document is invalid, then the policy will also throw a fault if the throw-fault-on-invalid